 - a The total mass of all the atoms in a given moleculs

-5 Multiple Choice Questions
+5 Multiple choice questions

-- The dissolving agent of a solution
+- The substance that is dissolved in a solution

 - A molecule whose opposite ends posses opposite charges

-5 True/False Questions
+5 True/False questions

 Hydrogen Ion → An individual proton (H+)

-Ice → A substance that increases the hydrogen ion concentration of a solution (H+ Donor)
+Acid → A substance that increases the hydrogen ion concentration of a solution (H+ Donor)